Tag Archives: Mothers Day

 opened casket.
 I stood, my eyes caressing her still face, now

 so thin.
-Vivid images of her life jumped in my thoughts.
+Vivid images of her life jumped into my thoughts.
 I

-saw her on her knees pleading to God to be merciful to her
+saw her on her knees pleading with God to be merciful to her

 loved ones.
 I recalled her many prayers of gratitude for another

 day.
-I pictured her lips mouthing words as she read her
+I pictured her lips mouthing the holy scriptures as she read her

 Bible, with her index finger pointing to the sentences across